7 clever tricks to help you heat your home without turning the heating on this winter

 This is a well-used trick, but it's an important one to bear in mind if you can only turn your heating on sparingly.

-'It’s unlikely you’ll be able to last all of the autumn and winter months without putting the heat on, so to use as little energy as possible, make sure there are no items of furniture such as a sofa in front of the radiator, as this will soak up the majority of the heat,' James says.
+'It’s unlikely you’ll be able to last all of the autumn and winter months without putting the heat on, so to use as little energy as possible, make sure there are no items of furniture, such as a sofa in front of the radiator, as this will soak up the majority of the heat,' James says.
 'Instead, leave the radiators exposed in order for them to heat the whole room.'

 It can also be wise to ensure you don't have too many big pieces of furniture blocking any natural light that may be entering the room because, as mentioned, this can heat up your home quite nicely on a sunny day.
+Doing this can also prevent mould, so it’s a win-win situation.

 5. Close internal doors